spote87/air-fare-calculator-ui/README.md

     _grunt_

  Last command will launch application locally.

+ **Note**: If you see _connection refused_ error, please refresh the page as sometimes browser is opened before server is fully started.

 2. Deploy on any server and access it.

+**NOTE**: When you click on  _Get Fare_ button, new page will open where you can enter/select origin and destination airport.
+Please type BBI in origin and BBA in destination search box to see the fare details as there is mock data for these airports only.
+For other combinations, you will see error mesage.